Optimisation of Resource Allocation in Heterogeneous Wireless Networks Using Deep Reinforcement Learning: Introduction

 Traditional RA strategies, relying on classical optimisation or heuristics~\cite{boyd2004}, are inadequate for modern HetNets~\cite{mughees2023}.
 These methods depend on simplified, static network models and struggle with the nonconvex, combinatorial nature of joint RA problems.
-The dynamic reality of wireless networks, characterised by fluctuating user mobility, channel conditions, and traffic loads~\cite{seli2022}, renders static assumptions invalid and leads to suboptimal solutions, necessitating a shift to intelligent, data-driven frameworks~\cite{shenghao2024}.
+Furthermore, distributed approaches often lack the global view necessary for optimal interference coordination.
+The emergence of open radio access networks (O-RAN) addresses this by introducing the near-real-time RAN intelligent controller (Near-RT RIC), which enables centralised, data-driven control via xApps~\cite{oluwaseyi2025the}.

 Reinforcement learning (RL) has emerged as a powerful paradigm for this challenge.
-By learning policies through direct environmental interaction~\cite{sutton1998}, RL agents adapt to real-time conditions without an explicit model.
+By learning policies through direct interaction with the environment~\cite {sutton1998}, RL agents adapt to real-time conditions without an explicit model.
 Recent deep reinforcement learning (DRL) approaches effectively handle the high-dimensional state and action spaces of modern networks~\cite{mnih2013, hasselt2016, haarnoja2019, archi2023, tian2023, chi2024, park2024, olayemi2024, shalini2024}, demonstrating superior performance over rule-based methods in tasks ranging from power control to network slicing.

-In this paper, we propose a DRL framework to jointly optimise transmission power, bandwidth, and user scheduling in a dynamic HetNet.
-We move beyond existing works by providing a direct comparative analysis of two state-of-the-art DRL algorithms: Twin Delayed Deep Deterministic Policy Gradient (TD3) and Proximal Policy Optimisation (PPO).
-DRL is well-suited for this problem's continuous action spaces and complex policy learning.
-TD3 is chosen for its sample efficiency and stability, while PPO is selected for its robustness and ease of implementation.
-Our comparison uncovers critical trade-offs between performance, stability, and convergence speed.

-Our key contributions are threefold.
-First, we formulate the multi-objective RA problem as a Markov Decision Process (MDP) and develop a custom, publicly available simulation environment for reproducibility\footnote{\href{https://github.com/OluwaseyiWater/wireless_optim}{GitHub repo}}.
-Second, we implement and evaluate TD3 and PPO, analysing their effectiveness in balancing throughput, fairness, and energy consumption.
-Third, our experiments provide practical insights into the strengths of each algorithm, offering guidance for selecting algorithms based on network priorities.
-Finally, we compare our DRL agents against three heuristic algorithms.
-The remainder of this paper is organised as follows: Section~\ref{model} details the system model and problem formulation.
-Section~\ref{algorithms} describes the DRL algorithms.
-Section~\ref{experiment} presents the experimental setup.
-Section~\ref{results} discusses the results, and Section~\ref{conclusion} concludes the paper.
+Recent literature has increasingly explored DRL in wireless networks.
+For instance, variants of deep-Q-networks (DQN)~\cite{chi2024}, and deep deterministic policy gradient (DDPG)/twin delayed deep deterministic policy gradient (TD3)~\cite{olayemi2024} have shown promise in computation offloading and autonomous navigation, while decentralized multi-agent learning is gaining traction for dynamic resource management~\cite{shalini2024}.
+However, applying these advanced DRL frameworks specifically within the constraints of an O-RAN architecture remains an open challenge.